-The mission of Career and Technical Education (CTE) is to help empower students to be successful citizens, workers, and leaders in a global economy.
-CTE programs are designed to contribute to the broad educational achievement of students, including basic skills, as well as their ability to work independently and as part of a team, think creatively and solve problems, and utilize technology in the thinking and problem-solving process.
-The Career and Technical Education curriculum promotes best practices, integration of common core standards in language arts, mathematics and 21st century technology skills.
+The mission of Career and Technical Education (CTE) is to empower all students to be successful citizens, workers and leaders in a global economy.
+CTE gives purpose to learning by emphasizing real-world skills and practical knowledge.
+Programs in Career and Technical Education are designed to contribute to the broad educational achievement of students, including basic skills such as reading, writing, and mathematics, as well as their ability to work independently and as part of a team, think creatively, solve problems, and utilize technology.
+These tools and experiences make school more relevant, and ensure students are ready for the real world.
+Whether students plan to further their education in community colleges, technical schools, four-year colleges and universities, receive on-the-job training, or pursue careers in the military, CTE can be the first step in a pathway toward productive employment and citizenship.